nhsconnect/prm-practice-migration/guide/01-kickoff.md

 ## Who, roles and responsibilities

-As part of the Kickoff, you should discuss who should be involved in the migration and what are their roles and responsibilities will be.
+As part of the Kickoff, you should discuss who should be involved in the migration and what their roles and responsibilities will be.
 If people are not present in the kickoff, think about how you will onboard them and understand their role to play.
 As you work through your list of roles, capture and consolidate any contact information for individuals.

 Here is a list of common people and organisations to get you started.

 * Project manager
 * Practice manager
 * Practice staff
+* A General Practitioner to act as a lead
 * Clinical staff (including people who may work remotely)
 * Commissioning Support Unit (CSU)
 * Explore with your CSU the availability of any supporting roles such as Business change, Training leads, Data quality teams etc